MattpLawrence/Game-Chat/README.md

 ### -Problems Solved:

 Using Node.js and MySQL I was able to setup a database that would allow the addition of users and their preferred game info.
-I used a table diagram to help map out the orginization of table data
+I used a table diagram to help map out the organization of table data.
+Using Socket.io i was able to push chat information to all users in the same chat, this was something we wanted to do without having to refresh the page.
+In order to authenticate login sessions I use Express-sessions to create and update sessions when a user logs in or out.

 ### -What was Learned:

-I learned how to join different tables of information using primary and foreign keys.
+I learned how to use socket.io to set up web

 ## Table of Contents: